Geranium can reward you with cleft leaves and white, pink, purple, or blue flowers containing distinctive veining, and it is easy to reproduce too.

 Garden Geranium does not have mericarps, and Geranium phaeun seeds rarely pop out of their mericarps, so you need not worry if they do not squeeze out.

 - However, other different varieties can be easily popped out of the mericarps by squeezing them or rubbing them in a circular motion in your palm.
-If they are stubborn, you can also use tweezers to take them out.
+You can also use tweezers to take them out if they are stubborn.

-- Save them in the ziplock bag or brown paper bag with labels for further use.
+- Save the seeds in the ziplock bag or brown paper bag with labels for further use.

-- You can place them in a refrigerator or cool place where the temperature will be below 55 degrees Fahrenheit.
+- You can place them in a refrigerator or cool place where the temperature is below 55 degrees Fahrenheit.

 After successful extraction, plant the seed immediately or the following spring because Geranium seeds are generally viable for a year only.